 How Long Does It Take To Get An SBA Loan?

-When cash is tight, business owners need access to financing sooner than later.
+When cash is tight, business owners need access to financing sooner rather than later.
 Applying for an SBA or SBA 7(a) loan is often a longer process than other types of loans, but it’s worth the wait.
 That’s because the SBA application process can be a long, drawn-out affair.
 As a result, you may have to wait months or even longer without knowing if your SBA loan is finally approved.
 That said, you do have options.
-If you need to get your funds sooner, you can explore a traditional bank loan or other small business loan options.
+If you need to access your funds sooner, you can consider a traditional bank loan or explore other small business loan options.

 When applying for an SBA loan, keep in mind that you’re not applying to a government agency.
-Instead, you would work with a vetted lender that follows the rules and regulations set by them.
-Also, since more steps are involved in this lending process than if you applied directly to the government agency, it can take longer to close your loan and sign the final paperwork once approved for financing.
+Instead, you would work with a vetted lender that follows the rules and regulations set by the relevant authorities.
+Additionally, since the lending process involves more steps than applying directly to the government agency, it may take longer to close your loan and sign the final paperwork once you are approved for financing.

 Join our Newsletter for great tips and updates.